robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

     def most_sig_bit(pos) -> int:
         return 1 << (pos.bit_length() - 1)

-We assume the following primitives for working with bits as they commonly have library or hardware support.
+The following primitives are assumed for working with bits as they commonly have library or hardware support.

 ## bit_length